|Unit||Index 2015=100, SA|

 |House Price Value for New Homes||2016 Q4||323,875||305,300||EUR, NSA||Quarterly|

-The Residential Property Price Index (RPPI) is designed to measure the change in the average level of prices paid for residential properties sold in Ireland.
+For Ireland, the Residential Property Price Index (RPPI) is designed to measure the change in the average level of prices paid for residential properties sold.
 The index is mix-adjusted to allow for the fact that different types of property are sold in different periods.
 Monthly from 2005.

 Calculating percentage changes in the index: The movement of the RPPI is expressed as percentage change, rather than a change in index points, because index point changes are affected by the level of the index in relation to its base period, whereas percentage changes are not.